Skip to Content

 Cheltenham’s Neptune Fountain

 So we’ve picked out nine towns and villages in the Cotswolds which are easy to reach by public transport from Cheltenham.
-Getting there doesn’t involve coordinating multiple connections, and most take an hour or less to reach, so you can easily visit them on a day trip.
+Getting there doesn’t involve coordinating multiple connections, and most take an hour or less to reach, so you can easily get there and back on a day trip.

 Though if your favourite spot isn’t on the list, we have also rounded up other Cotswold destinations you can get to from Cheltenham by public transport at the end of the post.
 But these have more complicated connections or limited services so may be better suited to longer trips.